-Prepared by: H Pulling First Issued: November 2014 Approved by: HT & Governors Last reviewed: September 2024 Page 15 of 27 Next review due: September 2025
+Prepared by: H Pulling First Issued: November 2014 Approved by: HT & Governors Last reviewed: November 2023 Page 15 of 27 Next review due: December 2025

-- In accordance with Section 6 of the SEN Code of Practice 2014, if appointed after September 2008, our Special Educational Needs Coordinator will be a qualified teacher working at our school and will have statutory accreditation.
+- Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured. - In accordance with Section 6 of the SEN Code of Practice 2014, if appointed after September 2008, our Special Educational Needs Coordinator will be a qualified teacher working at our school and will have statutory accreditation.
 If a new SENDCO is appointed, he/she will gain statutory accreditation within three years of appointment - The SENDCO, EMA Coordinator and Designated Teacher for CLA will regularly attend local network meetings - All staff will be trained in how to best support all vulnerable learners in order to maximise their achievement as part of the school development plan and annual schedule of continuous professional development.
 Specific training needs will be identified and met through the appraisal/performance management process - Specialist advice and expertise in relation to assessment and support of individual pupils will be commissioned by the school from the open market, accessing, as far as possible, services available as part of the Local Offer.
 Service level agreements and quality assurance criteria will be put in place at the point of commissioning and the headteacher and senior leaders will be responsible for reporting to governors on the efficacy of these arrangements (including value for money).
 Our school will, wherever possible, join with other schools in joint commissioning and quality assurance arrangements - All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
 All vacancies will be competitively advertised to ensure our school employs staff of the highest calibre